Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised

+The RMP in adaptive Benders is the same as in standard Benders, except that the exact cuts in Equation \eqref{eq:benders_cut_general} of standard Benders are replaced by the approximate cuts in Equation \eqref{eq:inexact_cuts}, which use the quantities supplied by the adaptive oracles.
+An illustration of cut sharing using adaptive oracles is presented in Figure \ref{fig:algorithm_illustration}.

+In the standard unstabilised version of Benders the subproblems are evaluated at the current RMP solution.
+In stabilised versions, they are evaluated instead at a reference point.
+In the level method stabilisation approach shown in Equations \eqref{eq:LMP}, the reference point, $\mathbf{x}^{Ref}_j$, for iteration $j$ is chosen as the point at the minimum distance from the previous reference point, $\mathbf{x}^{Ref}_{j-1}$, subject to being feasible for the RMP and having a RMP objective value not exceeding the specified target level, $T_j$.
+The target level $T_j$ is defined in terms of a stabilisation factor $\gamma_j$ by $T_j=L^*_j+\gamma_j(U^*_{j-1}-L^*_j)$, where $U^*_{j-1}$ and $L^*_j$ are the best upper bound and lower bound respectively at iterations $j-1$ and $j$.

-In this section, we present the solution method for solving the proposed problem.
-The algorithm is adapted from \citep{zhang2022_benders} and improved for solving MILP. \cite{zhang2022_benders} utilised adaptive oracles \citep{Mazzi2020} and level method regularisation and achieved a significant reduction in solution time.
-However, the level method problem is a quadratic program if $L_2$ norm is used \citep{Zverovich2012} and becomes a mixed-integer quadratic program after adding integer variables.
-In this paper, we use a centre point approach to avoid solving the mixed-integer quadratic programming but still obtain a stabilised solution.
-Finding a well centred point is a built-in function in solvers like Gurobi \citep{gurobi} with certain solver parameter settings.
-The solvers utilise methods like analytic centre \citep{Gondzio1996, Goffin1990} to get a well centred points.
-By doing so, the time spent on regularisation is reduced significantly.
+The level method stabilisation problem is a quadratic program if $L_2$ norm is used \citep{Zverovich2012} and becomes a mixed-integer quadratic program when integer variables are present.
+In this paper, we instead use a centred point approach to avoid solving the mixed-integer quadratic program but still obtain a stabilised solution.